thefunkjunky/gcloud-takehome/README.md

 ```
 in the `app` directory seems to fix many of the transient issues, and subsequent runs of the terraform will work.
 Not ideal, but I'm at the point where I would be reaching out to GCloud support to better understand what the problem is, or potentially abandoning this approach and starting over with GKE, or something else more simple and direct.

-There's probably a way to make this work in one go using terraform, but I'm afraid I might burn through a lot more time that I could have used to just do something different.
+There's probably a way to make this work in one go using terraform, but I'm afraid I might burn through a lot more time that could just lead to more dead-ends.
 I was advised not to start over, so I'm presenting the project as-is, with the hope that we can discuss these issues in person.

 ## Monitoring
 The good news is that once the app has been deployed, a world of monitoring metrics are ready to go.
 They can be viewed in the Cloud Monitoring tool, and provide access to common metrics like CPU and Memory usage (good for spotting load or memory leaks), but also other really useful metrics like http response codes, and request latency, which is probably the most useful of the bunch.